-Colour Sensitivity Required Action RED VERY HIGH Field assessment and protocol for finds is required ORANGE/YELLOW HIGH Desktop study is required and based on the outcome of the desktop study, a field assessment is likely GREEN MODERATE Desktop study is required BLUE LOW No palaeontological studies are required however a protocol for finds is required GREY INSIGNIFICANT/ZERO No palaeontological studies are required WHITE/CLEAR UNKNOWN These areas will require a minimum of a desktop study.
-As more information comes to light, SAHRA will continue to populate the map
+Colour Sensitivity Required Action RED VERY HIGH Field assessment and protocol for finds is required ORANGE/YELLOW HIGH Desktop study is required and based on the outcome of the desktop study; a field assessment is likely GREEN MODERATE Desktop study is required BLUE LOW No palaeontological studies are required however a protocol for finds is required GREY INSIGNIFICANT/ZERO No palaeontological studies are required WHITE/CLEAR UNKNOWN These areas will require a minimum of a desktop study.
+As more information comes to light, SAHRA will continue to populate the map.

-Figure 8.10.
-Paleontological sensitivity of the approximate study area (yellow polygon) as indicated on the SAHRA Palaeontological sensitivity map.
+Figure 8.5.
+Paleontological sensitivity for the approximate study area (blue polygon) as indicated by SAHRA.